 For those who need wheelchair access, halfway up the ramp on the left are glass doors that lead to an elevator that takes you down to the CN Tower entrance.
 These doors are not well marked, so keep your eyes peeled.

 By subway, get off at Union Station, exit at Front Street and head west, that is, turn left (again, just look up).

-Getting to the CN Tower by VIA Train or GO Train:
+Getting There by VIA Train or GO Train

 Parking in downtown Toronto, like in most big cities, is frustrating and expensive.
 That said, public parking lots are well-marked and plentiful around the CN Tower.
 If you're willing to walk 10 mins, you'll find parking prices drop significantly west of Spadina.

 - Admission to CN Tower for children under 3 is free.

 - CN Tower is a bustling place with lots of walking - or waiting in line.
 Bringing a stroller for younger children is a good idea.
 Parents can take children in their strollers to all parts of the CN Tower, including the highest observation point - Sky Pod - and the fine-dining 360 Restaurant.

 - Change stations and family washrooms are available throughout the CN Tower.

 - Highchairs are available at 360 Restaurant and Horizons.